I’m going to try to offer up a few pointers on the tricky matter of logo design pricing and budgets for freelance logo designers.

 If your portfolio rocks, and you are a nice person, then the work will surely come?

-There are certainly times when the logo design brief has been filled in, and the client has selected the lowest price range, even thought their requirements are better suited to the higher range.
+There are certainly times when the logo design brief has been filled in, and the client has selected the lowest price range, even thought their requirements are better suited to a higher range.

 In these cases all you need to do is politely write back, and explain that their brief is more suited to the £1000 budget, and not the £600.